thautwarm/cross-editor-syntax-highlighter/README.md

 ![lua](_.PNG)

-Do you like "one grammar, syntax highlighters everywhere?"
+One grammar, syntax highlighters everywhere.

-喜欢我一个文法，到处高亮吗？

 PS: **NOTE that parentheses in function arguments and parameters have different colors.**